DNA analysis of Beethoven's hair provides clues to his death

 Washington (AFP) – Ludwig van Beethoven died in Vienna nearly 200 years ago after a lifetime of composing some of the most influential works in classical music.

-A team of researchers who sequenced Beethoven's genome using locks of the German composer's hair may now have some answers.
+An international team of researchers who sequenced Beethoven's genome using authenticated locks of his hair may now have some answers.

 Liver failure, or cirrhosis, was the likely cause of Beethoven's death brought about by a number of factors, including his alcohol consumption, they said.